JonmarCorpuz/SecondBrain/Protocol - IPv4.md

 * Operates at the Network layer of the OSI model and adds an IP header to the data packet to include additional information (Ex: *Source IP address*, *Destination IP address*, *Packet length*, *etc.*)
 * Doesn't guarantee delivery or provide mechanisms for error recovery or flow control since it's connectionless
-* Internet Protocol version 4 addresses are 32-bit binary numbers that are represented in dotted-decimal notation
+* 32-bit (4 bytes) binary numbers that are represented in dotted-decimal notation

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)